| Some

 the intersection of Broadway and Third, where the Bradbury Building

+and the Million Dollar Theater are found.
 The first is of the Giant Penny store.
 It is from in front of this

 building that we see the view that Pris first has of the Bradbury